 Caroline earned her B.A. in Mass Communications/ Rhetoric from the University of California at Berkeley.
 Caroline received an M.A. in Culture and Communication from NYU’s Steinhardt School of Education and an M.A. in American Studies from NYU’s Graduate School of Arts and Science.
 Caroline served as an adjunct professor in NYU’s Department of Culture and Communication, where she taught courses in Interviewing Strategies and Conflict Resolution.

 Heidi Rosano joined the USC Sol Price School of Public Policy in fall 2009.
-As the current Director of Programs and Events, she designs and implements development events that align with the goals and mission of the Price School.
+As the current Senior Director of Events and Sponsorships, she designs and implements development events that align with the goals and mission of the Price School.
 In this role, she organizes events such as the annual Price Guardian Awards, the Price School’s signature fundraising gala, along with the Dean’s Speaker Series, major symposiums and summits, professional development and networking events, Alumni social gatherings and donor cultivation events.
 Prior to joining Price, Heidi served in leadership and fundraising roles as the Director of Events at the Leukemia and Lymphoma Society and as Income Development Coordinator at the American Cancer Society.

 Heidi received a B.A. in Political Science from the University of California, Irvine, and a Master of Public Administration from California State University, Dominguez Hills.

 Her 10 years of development, fundraising, and events management experience make her a valuable member of the Price team as she continues to cultivate relationships leading to successful fundraising, engagement and participation from alumni, parents, friends, corporations and foundations.